stacklio/stackl/docs/content/advanced/tasks_and_processing.md

 A pluggable task broker implements this interface so that tasks are always interacted with in the same way, independent from the backend, and only the performance characteristics change.
 The task broker itself does not process tasks but only manages them.
 It accepts the tasks from producers and communicates them to workers.
-Before delegating task for processing, it may add additional information such as communication parameters so that the task is self-contained.
+Before delegating tasks for processing, it may add additional information such as communication parameters so that the task is self-contained.

 See [Task Broker Interface]({{< ref "../modules/task_broker_interface.md" >}}) for information about the available modules and how to create your own.